scality/Zenko/docs/docsource/reference/apis/cloudserver/bucket_operations/bucket_website_operations/delete_bucket_website.rst

 Parameters
 ~~~~~~~~~~

-The DELETE Bucket Website operation does not use Request Parameters.
+The DELETE Bucket Website operation does not use request parameters.

 Headers
 ~~~~~~~